Code-Institute-Submissions/ms2-explore-asia/README.md

 * The Map comes from Google API.
 * The Flight Data is provided by Skyscanner API.
 * The Email functionality is provided by EmailJS.
+* The Country Data is provided by REST countries API.
 * The changing image shown in the "About" section is created by me, using [Canva](https://www.canva.com/)

 ### Media